Connect with us

 There will be no residential component.

-According to the project’s Environmental Impact Assessment (EIA) report, the mall, which consists of a basement; ground floor; first floor and a roof top, “will comprise retail and commercial buildings consisting of fashion, financial, restaurants, furniture, electronics, health and beauty, line shops, children entertainment, modern offices and other services.”
+According to the project’s Environmental Impact Assessment (EIA) report, the mall, which consists of a basement; ground floor; first floor and a rooftop, “will comprise retail and commercial buildings consisting of fashion, financial, restaurants, furniture, electronics, health and beauty, line shops, children entertainment, modern offices and other services.”

 The retail section, the EIA report says, will have 127 units covering a total area of 20,797.95 square metres that will be constructed in two phases.

-The first phase of the project involves construction of 83 retail units, with an area of 12,973.42 square metres while phase two will involve the construction of 44 retail units, with an area of 7824.53 square metres.
+The first phase of the project involves the construction of 83 retail units, with an area of 12,973.42 square metres while phase two will involve the construction of 44 retail units, with an area of 7824.53 square metres.

 The EIA report does not indicate the construction schedule but such projects usually take a minimum of two to three years.